Dispatches From an Unfinished Uprising: The Role of Technology in the 2009 Iranian Protest Movement

 The Green Movement, a newly formed group that had supported Mousavi during his campaign, began staging anti-government protests.
 It galvanized hundreds of thousands of people in peaceful rallies around the country demanding new elections.
 The regime used its loyal forces, including the Basij, the state-sponsored militia, to crush the demonstrations.

-This paper will look at how the Green Movement, which became an umbrella for various forces who opposed the regime, managed to stage massive demonstrations.
+This paper looks at how the Green Movement, which became an umbrella for various forces who opposed the regime, managed to stage massive demonstrations.
 What techniques did it use under the repressive environment that the regime had created?
 What was the movement’s intention?
 And, finally what did it achieve?